Ohio Admin. Code 173-3-06.6 - Older Americans Act: transportation

 (b) Inspections: The provider shall conduct

-transporting consumers only if a mechanic who is certified by the national
+only if a mechanic who is certified by the national institute for automotive

 (ii) A daily vehicle inspection on an

-ODA-approved form.
-The provider may use a vehicle only if, before providing the
+transports consumers in a wheelchair.
+The provider may use a vehicle

-first trip of the day, the provider inspected the vehicle and answers all
+before providing the first trip of the day, the provider inspected the vehicle

 (c)

-safety-inspection decal issued by the state highway patrol under Chapter
+current, valid safety-inspection decal issued by the state highway patrol under

 (B)(2)(b)(i) of this rule.
 Providers using a vehicle with a current, valid